-This work grew out of Kondrashov et al. (2005) finding a 7-8-year oscillation in a 1300year long record of Nile River water levels.
-Searching for the sources of the Nile has been a multi-millennial quest, starting with up-river military expeditions of the pharaohs, to find and protect the headwaters of the Nile, continuing with the quest for the mythical Prester John in the Middle Ages, and only ending in the 19th century, with the European expeditions that finally reached the sources of the White and Blue Nile.
+This work grew out of Kondrashov et al. (2005; KFG in the main text) finding a 7-8-year oscillation in a 1300-year long record of Nile River water levels.
+Searching for the sources of the Nile has been a multi-millennial quest that started with up-river military expeditions of the pharaohs, to find and protect the headwaters of the Nile.
+The quest continued with the one for the mythical Prester John in the Middle Ages, and only ended in the 19th century, with the European expeditions that finally reached the sources of the White and Blue Nile.
 Likewise, the search for the explanation of Joseph's dream about the alternation of seven fat and seven lean years goes back several thousand years and might not be over yet.